FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-01.md

       first intermediate phase uses quadruple of final_relative_width and the second intermediate phase uses double of final_relative_width.
-   3. IN: ndr_interval, pdr_interval from the previous main loop
-      iteration or the previous phase.
-If the previous phase is the initial phase, both intervals are formed by a (correctly ordered) pair of MRR2 and MRR.
-Note that the initial phase is likely to create intervals with invalid bounds.
-   4. DO: According to the procedure described in point 2., either exit the phase (by jumping to 1.7.), or calculate new transmit rate to measure with.
-   5. DO: Perform the trial measurement at the new transmit rate and trial_duration, compute its loss ratio.
-   6. DO: Update the bounds of both intervals, based on the new measurement.
-The actual update rules are numerous, as NDR external search can affect PDR interval and vice versa, but the result agrees with rules of both internal and external search.
-For example, any new measurement below an invalid lower_bound becomes the new lower_bound, while the old measurement (previously acting as the invalid lower_bound) becomes a new and valid upper_bound.
-      Go to next iteration (1.3.), taking the updated intervals as new input.
-   7. OUT: current ndr_interval and pdr_interval.
-In the final phase this is also considered to be the result of the whole search.
-For other phases, the next phase loop is started with the current results as an input.
-2. New transmit rate (or exit) calculation (for point 1.4.):
-   1. If there is an invalid bound then prepare for external search:
-      * IF the most recent measurement at NDR lower_bound transmit rate had the loss higher than zero, then the new transmit rate is NDR lower_bound decreased by two NDR interval widths.
-      * Else, IF the most recent measurement at PDR lower_bound transmit rate had the loss higher than PLR, then the new transmit rate is PDR lower_bound decreased by two PDR interval widths.
-      * Else, IF the most recent measurement at NDR upper_bound transmit rate had no loss, then the new transmit rate is NDR upper_bound increased by two NDR interval widths.
-      * Else, IF the most recent measurement at PDR upper_bound transmit rate had the loss lower or equal to PLR, then the new transmit rate is PDR upper_bound increased by two PDR interval widths.
-   2. Else, if interval width is higher than the current phase goal:
-      * IF NDR interval does not meet the current phase width goal, prepare for internal search.
-The new transmit rate is a in the middle of NDR lower_bound and NDR upper_bound.
-      * IF PDR interval does not meet the current phase width goal, prepare for internal search.
-The new transmit rate is a in the middle of PDR lower_bound and PDR upper_bound.
-   3. Else, if some bound has still only been measured at a lower duration, prepare to re-measure at the current duration (and the same transmit rate).
-The order of priorities is:
-      * NDR lower_bound,
-      * PDR lower_bound,
-      * NDR upper_bound,
-      * PDR upper_bound.
-   4. Else, do not prepare any new rate, to exit the phase.
-      This ensures that at the end of each non-initial phase all intervals are valid, narrow enough, and measured at current phase trial duration.
+   3. IN: Measurement results from the previous phase (previous duration).
+   4. Internal target ratio loop:
+      1. IN: Target loss ratio for this iteration of ratio loop.
+      2. IN: Measurement results from all previous ratio loop iterations of current phase (current duration).
+      3. DO: According to the procedure described in point 2:
+         1. either exit the phase (by jumping to 1.5),
+         2. or exit loop iteration (by continuing with next target loss ratio, jumping to 1.4.1),
+         3. or calculate new transmit rate to measure with.
+      4. DO: Perform the trial measurement at the new transmit rate and current trial duration, compute its loss ratio.
+      5. DO: Add the result and go to next iteration (1.4.1), including the added trial result in 1.4.2.
+   5. OUT: Measurement results from this phase.
+   6. OUT: In the final phase, bounds for each target loss ratio are extracted and returned.
+      1. If a valid bound does not exist, use min_rate or max_rate.
+2. New transmit rate (or exit) calculation (for point 1.4.3):
+   1. If the previous duration has the best upper and lower bound, select the middle point as the new transmit rate.
+      1. See 2.5.3. below for the exact splitting logic.
+      2. This can be a no-op if interval is narrow enough already, in that case continue with 2.2.
+      3. Discussion, assuming the middle point is selected and measured:
+         1. Regardless of loss rate measured, the result becomes either best upper or best lower bound at current duration.
+         2. So this condition is satisfied at most once per iteration.
+         3. This also explains why previous phase has double width goal:
+            1. We avoid one more bisection at previous phase.
+            2. At most one bound (per iteration) is re-measured with current duration.
+            3. Each re-measurement can trigger an external search.
+            4. Such surprising external searches are the main hurdle in achieving low overal search durations.
+            5. Even without 1.1, there is at most one external search per phase and target loss ratio.
+            6. But without 1.1 there can be two re-measurements, each coming with a risk of triggering external search.
+   2. If the previous duration has one bound best, select its transmit rate.
+      In deterministic case this is the last measurement needed this iteration.
+   3. If only upper bound exists in current duration results:
+      1. This can only happen for the smallest target loss ratio.
+      2. If the upper bound was measured at min_rate, exit the whole phase early (not investigating other target loss ratios).
+      3. Select new transmit rate using external search:
+         1. For computing previous interval size, use:
+            1. second tightest bound at current duration,
+            2. or tightest bound of previous duration, if compatible and giving a more narrow interval,
+            3. or target interval width if none of the above is available.
+            4. In any case increase to target interval width if smaller.
+         2. Quadruple the interval width.
+         3. Use min_rate if the new transmit rate is lower.
+   4. If only lower bound exists in current duration results:
+      1. If the lower bound was measured at max_rate, exit this iteration (continue with next lowest target loss ratio).
+      2. Select new transmit rate using external search:
+         1. For computing previous interval size, use:
+            1. second tightest bound at current duration,
+            2. or tightest bound of previous duration, if compatible and giving a more narrow interval,
+            3. or target interval width if none of the above is available.
+            4. In any case increase to target interval width if smaller.
+         2. Quadruple the interval width.
+         3. Use max_rate if the new transmit rate is higher.
+   5. The only remaining option is both bounds in current duration results.
+      1. This can happen in two ways, depending on how the lower bound was chosen.
+         1. It could have been selected for the current loss ratio, e.g. in re-measurement (2.2) or in initial bisect (2.1).
+         2. It could have been found as an upper bound for the previous smaller target loss ratio, in which case it might be too low.
+         3. The algorithm does not track which one is the case, as the decision logic works well regardless.
+      2. Compute "extending down" candidate transmit rate exactly as in 2.3.
+      3. Compute "bisecting" candidate transmit rate:
+         1. Compute the current interval width from the two bounds.
+         2. Express the width as a (float) multiple of the target width goal for this phase.
+         3. If the multiple is not higher than one, it means the width goal is met.
+Exit this iteration and continue with next higher target loss ratio.
+         4. If the multiple is two or less, use half of that for new width if the lower subinterval.
+         5. Round the multiple up to nearest even integer.
+         6. Use half of that for new width if the lower subinterval.
+         7. Example: If lower bound is 2.0 and upper bound is 5.0, and width goal is 1.0, the new candidate transmit rate will be 4.0.
+            This can save a measurement when 4.0 has small loss.
+            Selecting the average (3.5) would never save a measurement, giving more narrow bounds instead.
+      4. If either candidate computation want to exit the iteration, do as bisecting candidate computation says.
+      5. The remaining case is both candidates wanting to measure at some rate.
+         Use the higher rate.
+This prefers external search down narrow enough interval, competing with perfectly sized lower bisect subinterval.

 # FD.io CSIT Implementation